phoebeireland/codeinstitutemilestoneproject3/README.md

 ## Design Choices

-The overall feel of the website should be outdoorsy, but not rustic.
-It's a site for adventure enthusiasts who enjoy a more rugged experience outdoors, but who want a clean look for a website.
+The overall feel of the Website should be nature-loving but not rustic.
+It is a site for adventure enthusiasts who enjoy a more rugged outdoors experience but want a clean look for a website.

 ### Font

-The font used on this website is Hahmlet.
-It was found on Google Fonts, and was chosen for its easy-to-read quality, while still being different than just Times New Roman or another frequently used font.
+The font used on this Website is Hahmlet.
+It was found on Google Fonts and was chosen for its easy-to-read quality while still different from Times New Roman or another frequently used font.

 ### Colours